 Documenting Your VA Claim Examining your military service medical records:

-- First thing I do after receiving a service medical record is number each page when I get to the end I go back and add 1 of # and so on.
+- The first thing I do after receiving a service medical record is number each page when I get to the end I go back and add 1 of # and so on.

 - Second I then make a copy of my service medical records on a different color paper, yellow or buff something easy to read, but it will distinguish it from the original.

 - I then put my original away and work off the copy.

 - Now if you know the specific date it’s fairly easy to find.